Corey4005/STEMNET-Daily-Files/README.md

 # STEMNET-Daily-Files
 The purpose of this repository is to create a data infrastructure that will communicate with the STEMNET server at the University of Alabama Huntsville.
-In particular, the goal is to give anyone the capability to create clean daily files from all available stations on the server on their own machines.
+In particular, the goal is to give anyone the capability to create clean daily files from all available stations on their own machines.
+This project also allows you to build 0-99 percentile climatology files for each station.
+With the added Docker capability, you can now run this as a container on top of Windows, Mac and Linux operating systems and have the project dependencies installed for you.

 # What is a daily file?
 A daily file contains soil moisture observations in a standard format, where observations (volumetric soil moisture %, m0, m1, m2, m3, m4, temperature C, t0, t1, t2, t3, t4) are listed for particular for a 24 hour period.
 For example, here is a daily file for 9-18-24 at the Grant, Alabama station (SN003004).